Vostok lifts off!

 Yuri Gagarin on his way to the launch pad.
 Click to enlarge.
 Credit: RKK Energia

-Launch of the Vostok spacecraft.
+Vostok spacecraft ascends to orbit.
 Click to enlarge.
 Anatoly Zak's archive

 The business end of the core stage of the R-7 rocket with RD-108 four nozzle engine and four small vernier thrusters.
 Less than half a second of overwork by this powerful machine was enough to send Gagarin's spacecraft almost 100 kilometers beyond the safe altitude.
 Copyright © 2011 Anatoly Zak

-The caprcious third stage of the Vostok rocket apparently performed flawlessly in Gagarin's launch.
+The capricious third stage of the Vostok rocket apparently performed flawlessly in Gagarin's launch.
 Copyright © 2011 Anatoly Zak